postcss/postcss/API.md

    as the first argument.
 2. An object with a `postcss` method.
 PostCSS will use that method as described in #1.
-3. Another `PostCSS` instance.
+3. Another `Processor` instance.
 PostCSS will copy plugins from that instance to this one.

 Plugin functions should mutate the passed `Root` node and return nothing,